Published on September 30th, 2013 | by Ian Garstang0

 Disney Infinity 2.0 (Xbox One)

 After Skylanders earned over a billion dollars, Disney was soon looking for a way to leverage its own wealth of characters.
-As such, they created Disney Infinity which is a virtual toy box where real world toys can be used to unlock games and play sets that can all be used in-game.
-Xbox One will see version 2.0 arrive in September and all the V1 characters will be able to be used.
-Version 2 will also see the addition of Marvel characters being added so Elsa from frozen can play along side Spider man.
+As such, they created Disney Infinity which is a virtual toy box where real world toys can be used to unlock characters and games in the game.
+Play sets can also be bought that include additional in-game worlds and a story driven quest.
+Xbox One will see version 2.0 arrive in September and all the characters from the original can be used in the toybox (however playsets do not work).
+Version 2.0 will also see the addition Marvel characters being added.
+So Elsa from Frozen can play along side Spiderman battling pirates.
 I am really excited about this one but at £10-15 per character it is going to be an expensive hobby.

 *Characters do have the ability to shoot weapons at enemies (however it is up to the gamer to play that game type)